They say…

 Tha’s bahn’ to catch thy deeath o` cowd.

 However, according to youthful Ilkley brewer, Luke Raven, these fewer and fewer people recognise the reference.
-The brewery is in Ilkley itself, an historic spa town nestling in Wharfedale close to some beautiful countryside, not only the to the south but the Yorkshire Dales national park to the north.
+The brewery is in Ilkley itself, an historic spa town nestling in Wharfedale close to some beautiful countryside, not only the Moor to the south but the Yorkshire Dales national park to the north.
 Although opened in 2009, it’s claimed the name of a previous Ilkley Brewery, operating between 1873-1923 and once one of the biggest in Yorkshire.
 The new brewery deliberately combines tradition and innovation, producing beers that are admired both by established ale fans and “craft beer” drinkers seeking more adventurous flavours, many of whom are doubtless entirely ignorant of Mary Jane and her rustic trysts with bareheaded admirers.

-Arriving in before the European Beer Bloggers Conference (EBBC), I took a Twitter follower’s suggestion and went to lunch at Veritas in Great George Street, which turned out to be an inviting and friendly combination of a beer bar, tearoom and deli in the care of small pubco Town Taverns.
-A cask session beer with a resonant name from a relatively local brewery seemed a good choice to start my sojourn in Yorkshire, so I ordered a Mary Jane.
+Arriving in Leeds before the European Beer Bloggers Conference (EBBC), I took a Twitter follower’s suggestion and went to lunch at Veritas in Great George Street, which turned out to be an inviting and friendly combination of a beer bar, tearoom and deli in the care of small pubco Market Town Taverns.
+A session beer with a resonant name from a relatively local brewery seemed a good choice to start my sojourn in Yorkshire, so I ordered a Mary Jane.

-The beer is a crisp golden ale of the type that’s now become so ubiquitous and popular on the British cask scene, but with more hops than is typical, including large quantities of US variety Amarillo.
+The beer is a crisp golden ale of the type that’s now become so ubiquitous and popular on the British scene, but with more hops than is typical, including large quantities of US variety Amarillo.
 Pulled northern-style through a sparkler and in immaculate condition, this very pale straw coloured beer had a close and foamy white head and a lovely floral and citric aroma with a firm cereal note beneath.

 Some people say the beer is unbalanced but I found it integrated well on the drying palate, with plenty of spicy and rooty bitter flavours offset by cheerfully refreshing citrus and a sweet fruit hint.
 There was plenty of soft malty body in the drying finish which soon developed crackly and earthy pepper hop flavours without becoming overpowering.
 Overall it’s an impressive beer for its notably low strength.